th3-z/kf2-magicked-admin/README.md

 ### Other features
 * Writing a server_name.motd file with pairs of %PLR and %SCR and enabling the motd_scoreboard option will put a live scoreboard in the motd.
 * Enabling the map_autochange option will change the map to a random one from official Killing floor 2 maps if the server gets stuck on the same map with 0 players for 4 hours.
+* Writting a server_name.init with a list of commands will run the commands when the bot starts on server_name

 ### Planned features
 * Player joined messages: Welcome back player Dave.
 Kills xxx, deaths xxx, logins xxx, ect.